Rajadhiraja I: Inscriptions

+From an inscription from the 29th year of his reign from the Rajagopala Perumal temple we understand that he defeated several warriors of the Chalukyan army, the most notable being Vikki (Vikramaditya), Vijayadityan and Sangamayan.
+In addition, it also shows the various kingdoms that acknowledged his supremacy.
+Here is an excerpt:

+Here is an excerpt of an inscription from the Chikballapur district of Karnataka.
+It gives a brief overview of some of the king's exploits while he was still a co-regent of his predecessor (original in Tamil and Grantha alphabet):

 Here is the inscription from Kolar in Karnataka:

 Sometime after he ascended the throne, he placed Rajendra Chola II as a co-regent.
 Rajendra Chola II would reign alongside Rajadhiraja until the latter's death after which he ascended the throne.

-Death on the Battlefield
+Death and legacy

-He was one of the greatest and bravest warriors in the Chola dynasty and sadly perished alone in a northern battlefield (Battle of Koppam).
-From the manner of his death, Rajadhiraja came to be known as Yanai-mel-thunjina Devar (the king who died on the back of an elephant).
-From the time he was chosen heir-apparent by his father to the day when he laid down his life on the field of battle, Rajadhiraja led the life of a warrior king and led many campaigns in person.
-Rajadhiraja was first and foremost a soldier and possibly his great military talent formed the reason for his being preferred for succession against an elder brother of his.
+One of the greatest and bravest warriors in the Chola dynasty and perished alone in a northern battlefield during the Battle of Koppam.
+Rajadhiraja died atop his elephant, he came to be known as Yanai-mel-thunjina Devar (the king who died sitting on top of the elephant).
+From the time he was chosen heir-apparent by his father to the day he died on the battlefield, Rajadhiraja led the life of a warrior king and led many campaigns in person.
+Rajadhiraja was first and foremost a soldier and his great military talent led to him being chosen as heir-apparent and succeeding his father.

 Personal life

-Rajadhiraja employed his father's brother, his own brothers, elder and younger, in important offices of state and constituted them into subordinate rulers of regions of his empire.
+Rajadhiraja employed his uncle and his brothers in important offices of state and constituted them as subordinate rulers of regions of his empire.
 We know of the title (Trilokyam Udaiyar) rather than the actual name of a queen.
 His queens do not figure prominently in his records.
 Apart from Vijaya Rajendra, he took the titles of Virarajendra Varman, Ahavamally Kulantaka and Kalyanapurangondachola.
 His children seem to have been overlooked in the succession to the Chola throne for a brief time.

 Officials

-Vira-Vichchadira(Vidyadhara)-Muvendavelan was a prominent military officer of this king.
-He has made several generous donations to the various temples in Kalavara nadu, a sub-division of Nigarili-Chola-mandalam (part of present-day Karnataka) where he was deployed.
+Vira-Vichchadira (Vidyadhara)-Muvendavelan was a prominent military officer of Rajadhiraja.
+He has made several generous donations to the various temples in Kalavara Nadu, a sub-division of Nigarili-Chola-Mandalam (part of present-day Karnataka) where he was deployed.
 Vettan Panachanadi-Vānan alias Madurāntaka-tTamil-pperaiyan of Tandāngurai in Vilānādu belonging to the Pandikulasani valanadu of Sola-mandalam was the overseer of the dandanayakas.
 Santi Kuttan Tiruvalan Tirumud Kunran alias Vijaya Rajendra Acharyan, an actor was in charge of the troupe that were responsible for enacting the Rajarajeswara Natakam (a musical), in the Brihadeeswarar Temple, Thanjavur.
 Velala Madurantakam alias Dandanayakan Rajadhiraja Ilangovelan was another officer from Nadar, a village of Tiraimur-nadu which was a sub-division of Uyyakondan-valanadu in Sola-mandalam.
 He has donated 90 sheep to a temple in Tiruvorriyur during the 3rd year of the reign of Rajendra Chola II when the latter was still a co-regent of the king.